dgoffredo/dgoffredo.github.io/README.md

 Run [docker-build](bin/docker-build).
 It creates a Debian image called `blog-build-env`, which then has this respository mounted into it before running `make`.

+### Nix
+Run [nix-build](bin/nix-build).
+It uses `nix-shell` to execute `make` in this respository in an environment that includes all build dependencies.
+Note that using `nix-shell` in this way is not as self-contained as the container-based methods described above.
+The nix shell has access to the entire file system, and thus quiet dependencies like the certificates in `/etc/ssl/certs` might be available on one machine but not on another.
+Our `nix-build` script doesn't account for this (either it will succeed on your machine, or not).

 More
 ----